 Often overlooked by travelers who think it is a destination meant for the adventurous, Guatemala has something for everyone.
 Guatemala has everything.
 From solo travelers to families, budget travelers, digital nomads to sightseers looking for unique experiences!

-Take A Trip Back in Time in Antigua Guatemala
+Take A Trip Back in Time: The Best Things To Do in Antigua Guatemala

 Walking through Antigua Guatemala’s cobblestone streets feels like a trip back in time.
 This 500-year-old city has been named a UNESCO World Heritage Site.
 But much more than being a historical treasure, Antigua is a humming city.
 Surrounded by majestic volcanoes, this charming city is full of Spanish Baroque churches, some of them in ruins.
 Bright-colored mansions with walls framed by flowing bougainvillea give postcard-perfect views around every corner.